 The Fifth Sunday after the Epiphany – February 9.
 2020

+A popular saying challenges us to “go big or go home.”
+The Season of Epiphany is for big thinkers and big actors.
+Going beyond parochialism, Epiphany charts a global faith.
 The Season of Epiphany calls us to creative transformation and to move from self-interest to world loyalty.
 It is the time of God’s revealing – the revealing of God’s vision, the unveiling of hidden truths in unexpected places, and the illuminating of how far we have strayed from God’s vision of Shalom, of the peaceable realm joining humankind and the non-human world.
 God’s revealing is diagnostic as well as inspirational.
 In recognizing how far we have strayed from God’s vision, we can transform our lives, live by new values, and join God in healing the world.
 God’s revealing challenges progressives as well as conservatives, socialists as well as capitalists, social activists as well as corporate board members, to be people of light, revealing God’s light in the maelstrom of our cultural and political lives.
 In light of God’s vision, we recognize our holiness and brokenness alike and discover that there is no “us” versus “them.”
-It is all “us” – we have all fallen short and most of us who are reading this are benefiting from a system that places the Earth and its peoples in jeopardy.
+It is all “us” – we are all in the same storm and must be in the same boat.
+We have all fallen short and most of us who are reading this are benefiting from a system that places the Earth and its peoples in jeopardy.
 We are all, as Thomas Merton notes, “guilty bystanders,” regardless of our level of activism.
 And yet are all, despite our dim spirits, illuminated deep down by the light of God.
 We can begin again and take our place as God’s companions in healing the world.

-The prophet Isaiah has harsh words for Israel and for us.
+The prophet Isaiah takes no prisoners in his denunciation of religious life, then and now.
+He calls us to abandon self-interest and become large spirited and empathetic.
 Our institutional and religious generosity can’t save us – our spiritual practices can’t save us – if we immunize ourselves to the cries of the poor and the pain of creation.
 Apathy deadens us to the voices of the vulnerable and eventually to the voice of God.
 Religious practices must be mated with care for the Earth’s most vulnerable.
 Worship without compassion is destructive to our souls and the lives of others.
 The people protest God’s judgment, “We are going to Temple, we are fasting and celebrating the holy days, why don’t you listen to us?”
 To which the Holy One responds, “Spirituality is both/and, not either/or.
 You need to be both heavenly minded and earthly good.
 Prayers must be joined with protest.
 Fasting must be complemented by fairness.
 Otherwise, your spiritual practices and institutional support are in vain.”